 Any employer who is considering making at least ten of their employees redundant within a period of 30 days must discuss the matter with the elected representatives as soon as possible.
 The aim is to avoid redundancies or reduce the number of employees made redundant.
 If you are unable to avoid redundancies, you must attempt to minimise the unfortunate consequences of the redundancies.
 You are obliged to provide the elected representatives and NAV with all relevant information in writing.
 Planned collective redundancies may not take effect any earlier than 30 days after notification has been sent to NAV.

 If there is reason to believe that an employee is guilty of something that could lead to dismissal and the needs of the business necessitate it, the employee may be ordered to leave their employment (be suspended) while the matter is being investigated.
 Employees retain their salary during their suspension period.

 Employers may dismiss an employee with immediate effect (redundancy on the same day) if the employee is guilty of a gross dereliction of duty or other material breach of their employment agreement.
-Examples of this include proven embezzlement, fraud, theft, threats, violence, punching and kicking, gross sexual harassment and gross insubordination.
+Examples of this include proven embezzlement, fraud, theft, threats, violence, gross sexual harassment and gross insubordination.
 Employees may claim compensation if their dismissal is unfair.

 Reporting obligation in connection with cessation and changes to employment circumstances

 In the event of cessation or changes to employment circumstances, you as employer must submit the necessary information to the Norwegian Tax Administration, Statistics Norway and NAV via the a-melding.